dj0abr/OpenDVM/README.md

 ## 🧰 Installation & Dependencies

-Installation is fully automated through **two shell scripts**, which install all dependencies, programs, and configuration files.
+Installation is fully automated through **shell scripts**, which install all dependencies, programs, and configuration files.

 First, download this repository from GitHub: